-If, for any reason, an applicant moves in to this property before moving out of another subsidized unit, the new resident will be required to pay market rent until the move out from the previous property is complete and the resident is eligible to receive HUD subsidy for this property.
+If, for any reason, an applicant moves in to this property before moving out of another subsidized unit, the new resident will be required to pay market rent (not to exceed the LIHTC Maximum Allowable Rent as shown on Appendix 1) until the move out from the previous property is complete and the resident is eligible to receive HUD subsidy for this property.
 Assistance in the new unit will begin, if the household is still eligible, the day after assistance ends for the previous unit.

 There is an exception to this rule.
 Children in joint custody arrangements can receive HUD housing assistance in two units when both parent/guardian families receive HUD housing assistance.
-However, only one household may use the \$480 dependent deduction to determine adjusted income.
+However, only one household may use the dependent deduction to determine adjusted income.
 In these cases, additional verification is required.
 The owner/agent will request:

-- Verification of the custody/guardianship/living arrangement Please see Appendix D for additional information - Verification of the use of the \$480 deduction.
-The owner/agent will verify use of the \$480 dependent deduction with the other owner/agent if: - The child will live in the unit at least 50% of the time and - The parent wishes to claim the \$480 deduction, and - Both families are receiving HUD housing assistance
+- o Verification of the custody/guardianship/living arrangement - Verification of the use of the deduction.
+The owner/agent will verify use of the dependent deduction with the other owner/agent if: - The child will live in the unit at least 50% of the time and - The parent wishes to claim the deduction, and - Both families are receiving HUD housing assistance

-There is second exception to this.
-If a member of an existing household leaves that household, to establish their own unit, HUD allows for a temporary overlap of subsidy (not to exceed 60 days) to allow for the interim recertification to go into effect for the original household.
+There is a second exception to this rule.
+If a member of an existing household leaves that household to establish their own unit, HUD allows for a temporary overlap of subsidy (not to exceed 60 days) to allow for the interim recertification to go into effect for the original household.

-• Eligibility of Students Enrolled at an Institute for Higher Education
+Eligibility of Students Enrolled at an Institute for Higher Education